alanmxll/number-trivia/README.md

 # TDD Clean Architecture for Flutter

-## An app for getting interesting facts about numbers - a Number Trivia App!
+## An app for getting interesting facts about numbers, a Number Trivia App!
 ## API - http://numbersapi.com/#42

 <br />